 Narrative

-Additional information appended to or written on a Story that provides much more detail than the Story itself. by the Product Owner or BA The following can be included in a narrative.
+Additional information appended to or written on a Story that provides much more detail than the Story itself.
+It is created by the Product Owner or BA and reviewed within the team before development work begins, but can be updated as implementation decisions are made.
+The following can be included in a narrative.
 Note that some attributes are mandatory:

 Acceptance Criteria (Mandatory)